Kitchen Ready Betty

 You can also freeze peanut butter footballs in freezer safe packaging for up to 3 months.
 Slightly defrost them on the counter and enjoy partially frozen for a special treat, or defrost overnight in the fridge and enjoy them in their original form.

-Keyword buckeye balls, chocolate peanut butter football, chocolate peanut butter pie, copycat Reese's peanut butter footballs, football, game day, peanut butter and chocolate, peanut butter balls, peanut butter eggs, peanut butter footballs, super bowl
+Keyword buckeye balls, chocolate covered peanut butter balls, chocolate peanut butter football, chocolate peanut butter footballs, chocolate peanut butter pie, copycat Reese's peanut butter footballs, football, football shaped chocolate covered peanut butter balls, game day, peanut butter and chocolate, peanut butter balls, peanut butter eggs, peanut butter footballs, super bowl

 Tried this recipe?Let us know how it was!